mindscan-de/BrightFlux/README.md

   * save swim lane configuration into an analysis project file

-Generic text File Readers
-* The file format should be described in some configuration format and a generic file reader should tokenize/parse it according to the description in the file-description
-  * Ingest text files into table oriented data frames
-    * use .json file based (configured) - format and parser description

-Generic Binary File Readers
-* The file format should be described in some configuration format and a generic file reader should tokenize/parse it according to the description in the file-description
-  * ingest binary files into table oriented data frames
-    * use json file based - format and parser description

 UML Image Generator
 * Create Sequence-Diagrams from Log messages / log data frames
 * Create Activity-Diagrams from Log messages / log data frames